 Marijuana is a drug that has been legal (for those over 21) since 2012 in Boulder, and throughout Colorado.
-However, regulations surrounding Marijuana are still strictly regulated.
+However, regulations surrounding Marijuana are still enforced.
 The quantity someone can possess, the sale of the drug, and the manner in which it is grown are all protected by laws.
-As we embark on spring in 2019, it is important to be aware of Marijuana regulations and what to do if possession and distribution come into question.
+As we embark on summer of 2023, it is important to be aware of Marijuana regulations and what to do if possession and distribution come into question.
 Always contact a marijuana possession attorney if you’re questioned by law enforcement or facing a charge.

 What is Illegal Use of Marijuana in Boulder?